elastic/integrations/packages/cloud_security_posture/docs/README.md

 * `Access Key ID`: The first part of the access key.
 * `Secret Access Key`: The second part of the access key.
-* `Session Token`: A token required when using temporary security credentials.
+* `Session Token`: A token is required when using temporary security credentials.

-Because temporary security credentials are short term, after they expire you will need to generate new ones and manually update the integration's configuration to continue posture evaluations.
-This will cause down time in coverage if the configuration is not updated with the new credentials before the old ones expire.
+Because temporary security credentials are short-term, after they expire you will need to generate new ones and manually update the integration's configuration to continue posture evaluations.
+There will be downtime in coverage if the configuration is not updated with the new credentials before the old ones expire.

 #### Use a shared credentials file

 If you use different credentials for different tools or applications, you can use profiles to configure multiple access keys in the same configuration file.
-For more details refer to [Create Shared Credentials File](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html#file-format-creds)
+For more details, refer to [Create Shared Credentials File](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html#file-format-creds).

 Instead of providing the `Access Key ID` and `Secret Access Key` directly to the integration, you will provide the following values to reference the access keys in the shared credentials file:

-* `Credential Profile Name`: The profile name in shared credentials file.
+* `Credential Profile Name`: The profile name in the shared credentials file.
 * `Shared Credential File`: The directory of the shared credentials file.

 **Note**: If you don't provide values for all keys, the integration will use these defaults:
-- If none of `Access Key ID`, `Secret Access Key` and `ARN Role` are provided, then the integration will check for `Credential Profile Name`.
+- If none of the `Access Key ID`, `Secret Access Key`, and `ARN Role` options are provided, then the integration will check for `Credential Profile Name.`
-- If there is no `Credential Profile Name` given, the default profile will be used.
+- If there is no `Credential Profile Name` given, the integration will use the default profile.
-- If `Shared Credential File` is empty, the default directory will be used.
+- If `Shared Credential File` is empty, the integration will use the default directory.
   - For Linux or Unix, the shared credentials file is located at `~/.aws/credentials`.
-- If no values are provided, the integration will use the EC2 attached role.
+- The integration will use the EC2 attached role if no values are provided.

 #### Use an IAM role Amazon Resource Name (ARN)

-An IAM role ARN is an IAM identity that you can create in your AWS account.
+An IAM role ARN is an IAM identity you can create in your AWS account.
 You define the role's permissions.
-A role does not have standard long-term credentials such as a password or access keys.
+A role does not have standard long-term credentials such as passwords or access keys.
-Instead, when you assume a role it provides you with temporary security credentials for your role session.
+Instead, when you assume a role, it provides you with temporary security credentials for your session.
 An IAM role's ARN can be used to specify which AWS IAM role to use to generate temporary credentials..
 For more details refer to [AssumeRole API documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).